 His designs really lean into horror and there are specific arcs in the series that lean more into horror than others, including body horror (aliens popping out of people, etc), so it’s pretty gruesome in nature.
 This is par for the course with a series of this kind and Hiroya Oku’s designs bring the world of Gantz even more to life.

 3) Gantz has a lot of substance and it will touch your heart

 One thing I want to debunk is that Gantz has no substance.
-While it is a story that’s full of blood and gore and is action-packed, it is so much more than it appears.
+Although it’s filled with action and ranks among the most violent manga you can find, it offers so much more than what meets the eye.
 Gantz really takes a good hard look at us as humans, especially when we are backed in a situation where we are now facing life and death.
 A common theme of his works is what people would do if they are faced with extraordinary events or given extraordinary powers, as seen in his other series, which I also love, like Inuyashiki and Gigant.